GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Introduction

 \begin{itemize} \item We systematically analyze existing methods, emphasize the necessity of equipping image batch recovery with the optimal model structure, and propose GI-NAS to boost gradient inversion through neural architectural search. \item We expand the model search space by considering different upsampling units and skip connection modes, and utilize a training-free search that regards the initial gradient matching loss as the search metric.
-We also provide experimental evidence that such a metric highly correlates with the real performance. \item Numerous experimental results demonstrate that GI-NAS outperforms state-of-the-art gradient inversion methods, even under extreme settings with high-resolution images, large-sized batches, and advanced defense strategies.
-The ablation study further demonstrates the significance of our optimal architecture search. \end{itemize}
+We also provide extensive experimental evidence that such a metric highly correlates with the real attack performance. \item Numerous experimental results demonstrate that GI-NAS outperforms state-of-the-art gradient inversion methods, even under extreme settings with high-resolution images, large-sized batches, and advanced defense strategies. \item We provide deeper analysis on various aspects, such as computational efficiency, ablation studies, generalizability to more FL global models, robustness to network parameters and latent codes initialization, and implications behind the NAS searched results. \end{itemize}

+\textbf{Research Purpose and Real-World Significance.} This research reveals a critical security vulnerability in federated learning by developing GI-NAS, an adaptive gradient inversion attack that dynamically adjusts to diverse real-world conditions.
+Unlike existing methods constrained by fixed architectures or unrealistic data assumptions, our approach automatically identifies optimal network configurations through neural architecture search, enabling more effective privacy attacks across varying batch characteristics.
+The practical significance lies in exposing security risks in actual FL deployments where data resolutions, batch sizes, and defense mechanisms constantly vary.
+By demonstrating how the architectural adaptation enhances the attack effectiveness, we believe that this work will not only advance attack methodologies but also provide crucial insights for developing stronger defense systems in real-world distributed learning environments where sensitive data protection remains paramount.